wader/rgen/README.markdown

 	$ xcodebuild
 	$ cp build/Release/rgen /to/somewhere

+Note that if you compile with Xcode 4 from the IDE the binary will probably not end up in the build directory.
+Instead try "Show in finder" on the rgen binary under "Products".

-If don't want to compile there is a binary for download compiled for i386 and Mac OS X 10.6.
+If don't want to compile yourself there is a binary for download compiled for Mac OS X 10.6 i386 that will work on both 32 and 64 bit systems.

 ## Usage